esl/MongooseIM/doc/developers-guide/domain_management.md

 Result codes:

-* 204 - the domain is removed or not found.
+* 204 - The domain is removed or not found.
+* 403 - One of:
-* 403 - the domain is static, the DB service is disabled, the host type is wrong (does not match the host type in the database), or the host type is unknown.
+    * the domain is static.
+    * the DB service is disabled.
+    * the host type is wrong (does not match the host type in the database).
+    * the host type is unknown.
-* 500 - other errors.
+* 500 - Other errors.

 ### Enable/disable domain